bbauska/ibm-intermediate-web-dev/README.md

 Next, if a bug is discovered, whether by your team or by users, you need to fix it and prevent its recurrence unexpectedly by adding an additional test suite through front-end testing.
-Finally, a thorough explanation of the test\'s functionality is necessary when writing tests.
+Finally, a thorough explanation of the test&apos;s functionality is necessary when writing tests.
 Front-end testing helps in keeping well-maintained tests which is beneficial as they serve as live documentation.